m091u/restaurant-coding-challenge/README.md

 # Restaurants Coding Challenge

-This project fetches restaurant data from the Just Eat API based on a given postcode and displays the data in a basic interface.
+This project fetches restaurant data from the Just-Eat API based on a given postcode and displays it to the user.

+## Features
+- Fetch restaurant data from the Just-Eat API
+- Display restaurant data including name, cuisine, rating and address
+- Allows filtering by postal code

+## Technologies used

+### Frontend
+- React.js
+- Axios for making HTTP requests
+- CSS for basic styling

+### Backend
+- Node.js
+- Express.js for building the REST API
+- Axios for making HTTP requests to the API
+- CORS for handling cross-origin resource sharing

+## How to Run

 ## Backend
 ### Installation
 1. Navigate to the `backend` directory: cd RESTAURANT-CHALLENGE/backend